 Oneida County is responsible for maintaining property and developing facilities, as necessary, to promote airport reuse.
 The planned future land use designations for the FPTA AOC are aviation support.
-The runway/flightline area, located west of the AOC (Figure 1), is part of the relocated Griffiss International Airport, and thus the FPTA AOC will be subject to Federal Aviation Administration restrictions.
+The runway/flightline area, located west of the AOC (Figure 1), is part of the relocated Griffiss International Airport, and thus the FPTA AOC will be subject to Federal Aviation Administration restrictions including Federal Aviation Regulations 14 CFR Part 77 (Objects Affecting Navigable Airspace)